By Constant Ondo

 From knowledge transfer to skill development

 Knowledge simply stored on a server has no value.
-Knowledge gains value when it is used by a person, in a given situation and for a particular purpose.
+Knowledge gains value when it is used by a person, in a given situation, and for a particular purpose.
 In other words, when someone interiorizes it to develop new skills.

-Which is in fact the ultimate goal of knowledge transfer in on-boarding and off-boarding processes, as well as in mergers or reorganization projects.
+This is in fact the ultimate goal of knowledge transfer in on-boarding and off-boarding processes, as well as in mergers or reorganization projects.

-One of the main benefits of knowledge management platforms is to accelerate skill development by providing people the right knowledge at the moment they need to apply it.
+One of the main benefits of knowledge management platforms is to accelerate skill development by providing people with the right knowledge at the moment they need to apply it.

 But to ensure this, actionable knowledge must be accessed quickly and comfortably.
-Which is not the case when one has to search for keywords and then scroll through an entire list of documents without even being sure to find what he is looking for.
+This is not the case when one has to search for keywords and then scroll through an entire list of documents without even being sure to find what he is looking for.